-Cash from operating activities consists primarily of net income adjusted for changes in working capital as well as non-cash items, including depreciation and amortization, deferred income taxes, and stock-based compensation.
+Cash provided by operating activities consists primarily of (i) net income adjusted for non-cash items, including depreciation and amortization, deferred income taxes, and stock-based compensation and (ii) changes in working capital.

-Net cash provided by operating activities was \$406.2 million for fiscal 2020 and \$204.7 million for fiscal 2019.
-The change in net cash provided by operating activities was primarily the result of an increase in net income and a decrease in net working capital.
+Net cash provided by operating activities was \$301.3 million for fiscal 2021 and \$406.2 million for fiscal 2020.
+The decrease in net cash provided by operating activities was primarily the result of a net increase in inventory and other working capital items to support our operations that more than offset the increase in cash earnings.